 - How to lower overall cost by establishing a stable QA process.

-- How to managing the internationalization process.
+- How to manage the internationalization process.

 - How to present numbers and strategies to management in a clear and concise manner, and much more.